 As pockets of countryside locked within urban areas and as inherently quiet places, churchyards can provide a range of habitats that can support a diversity of wildlife.
-That’s why we encourage churches to take part in our Living Churchyard program, ran by our voluntary Environment Advisor, David Curry.
-Please contact him by email for further information: firstname.lastname@example.org
+That’s why we encourage all churches to take part in our Living Churchyard program, ran by our voluntary Environment Advisor, David Curry.
+Please contact David at: email@example.com for further information.

-Here are five things you can do to nurture nature in your churchyard (or other areas):
+Here are five simple things you can do to nurture nature in your churchyard (or other areas):

 - Build a bee hotel!